top of page

 with your struggle - anxiety

-The result is your niche workshop - Origami for anxiety
+The result is your micro niche workshop - Origami for anxiety

-Your Social Media is weekly videos of animals made from folding paper. (like in Blade Runner, the Movie) and spice-it-up origami conventions and competitions in other countries, book reviews ...the possibilities are endless ... have fun
+Your Social Media is weekly videos of animals made from folding paper. (like in Blade Runner, the Movie) and spice-it-up, with origami conventions and competitions in other countries, book reviews ...the possibilities are endless ... have fun

 Combine your passion - Fashion (your industry)